adampaseltiner/School_District_Analysis/README.md

   - Percent Passing Reading dropped from 86% to 85.7%
   - Percent Overall Passing dropped from 65% to 64.0%

 These numbers show that although we removed a large section of our data set, the overall picture for district school performance was largely unaffected.
-Once we drilled down to analyze the specific effects of the removal on Thomas High School's performance did we discover a significant shift in the numbers.
+Once we drilled down to analyze the specific effects of their removal on Thomas High School's performance did we discover a significant shift in the numbers (for the worse).

-Although it is less than ideal to remove an entire chunk of data from a data set, it was deemed necessary since it would be extremely difficult to resolve the issue of academic dishonesty within an entire school's ninth-grade before running our analysis.
-Overall, we saw that omitting Thomas High School's ninth-grade class rather than including their null value grades provided the most accurate picture of both the school district as a whole and for Thomas High School's individual performance amongst its peers.
+Although it is less than ideal to remove an entire chunk of data from a data set, it was deemed necessary since it would be extremely difficult to resolve the issue of academic dishonesty within an entire school's ninth-grade.
+Overall, we saw that omitting Thomas High School's ninth-grade class rather than including their null grade values provided the most accurate picture of both the school district as a whole and for Thomas High School's individual performance amongst its peers.